San Jose (Costa Rica) in 3 Days

 Dinner from Restaurante Kay

-Today is the last full day of our trip and we’re going into San José for some culture to see the things we couldn’t see on Monday because they were shut.
+Today is the last full day of our trip and we’re going into San Jose to see the things we couldn’t see on Monday because they were shut.
+So today, we plan a day of culture with a visit to the museum and art gallery.

 Brunch at Restaurante el Patio del Balmoral